dubchild/jt2024/src/content/blog/case_floating-shelf-product-design.md

 ----------

 ### Parametric Design
 For the last 4 years I have been obsessed with the power of parametric design and this project really allowed me to improve my skills.
-Many packages offer a form of parametrics, but **Autodesk Fusion 360** is a favorite CAD package among woodworkers.
-Using variables and mathematic formulas to build **parametric relationships** rather than relying solely on static dimensions, you can generate cut files from complex 3D designs at any physical dimension and aspect ratio.
+Many packages offer a form of parametric control, but **Autodesk Fusion 360** is a favorite CAD package among woodworkers.
+Using variables and mathematic formulas to build **parametric relationships** rather than relying solely on static dimensions, I'm able to generate cut files from complex 3D designs, at any scale.

 #### Goals
 The specific end goal is to have a **single parametric design** that can be edited to generate cut files at any scale.
 The parts **must be repeatable** and be able to adjust designs for materials of varying thicknesses.
 You see, the thickness of the material controls the inner dimensions of perpendicular fingers and holes and those dimensions will change when you adjust the material thickness.